PouriaTolouei/ics4u-cct-hearts/README.md

 * `git add .` to stage changes
   * `git reset` to unstage
 * `git commit -m "message"` to commit changes to your local branch
+  * `git reset HEAD~1` to revert the last commit and unstage the related changes
+* `git commit -am "message"` to stage and commit changes to your local branch (doesn't work for new files)
 * `git status` for checking what files has been modified, staged, unstaged etc
 * `git branch` to check which branch you are working on
 * `git log` to check the commit logs
+  * `git reset hash-of-a-commit` to roll back to a previous commit but keeping the changes unstaged
+  * `git reset --hard hash-of-a-commit` to roll back to a previous commit and also removing all the changes
 * `git diff` for checking the difference between previous commit and the current state

 __To merge your branch to your local master and push to remote repo, do:__